SeldonIO/seldon-core/docs-gb/wrappers/java.md

 # Packaging a Java model for Seldon Core using s2i

 {% hint style="warning" %}
-This wrapper is an example only and is not production-ready.
+This wrapper is an example only.
 {% endhint %}

 In this guide, we illustrate the steps needed to wrap your own Java model in a docker image for Seldon Core using [source-to-image app s2i](https://github.com/openshift/source-to-image).